aosabook/500lines/objmodel/chapter.md

 The ``__get__`` method is called on the ``FahrenheitGetter`` instance after that has been looked up in the class of ``obj``.
-The arguments to ``__get__`` are the instance where the lookup was done. (footnote: In Python the second argument is the class where the attribute was found, though we will ignore this part here.)
+The arguments to ``__get__`` are the instance where the lookup was done.
+(FIXME footnote: In Python the second argument is the class where the attribute was found, though we will ignore that here.)

 Implementing this behaviour is easy.
 We simply need to change ``_is_bindable`` and ``_make_boundmethod``: